mitul-kalariya/scrapping-webs/README.md

 ### Environment Setup

-Create Virtual Environment using Python3 and activate environment.
+Create a Virtual Environment using Python3 and activate the environment.
 ```bash
 python3 -m venv venv
 ```